How Long Can You Claim Widow or Widower Status on Your Taxes?

 Many surviving spouses ask "how long can you claim widow on taxes" and "how many years can you claim widow on your taxes."
 The journey through tax filing as a widow or widower begins in the year of your spouse's passing.
 If you're wondering "how long can you claim widower status on taxes," for most surviving spouses, you can file jointly for the year in which your spouse died, even if they passed away early in the year.
 This provides you with the most advantageous tax treatment for that difficult first year.

-During this period, you'll receive the same standard deduction as married couples filing jointly, which is significantly higher than the single filer deduction.
+During this period, you'll receive the same standard deduction as married couples filing jointly—$32,200 for 2026—which is significantly higher than the single filer deduction of just $16,100.
 This extension of joint filing benefits helps provide financial stability during your transition period.
+The tax brackets you'll use are also the same as married filing jointly, meaning larger portions of your income are taxed at lower rates compared to filing as single.

 Eligibility Requirements by Year